-Given the straightforward nature of the business, the Company's directors are of the opinion that the analysis of the key KPIs of turnover and operating profit is adequate to understand the performance and development.
+Given the fact that the Company is an intermediate holding company there are no direct financial key performance indicators that are being monitored.
+However, given the nature of the business that the Company has investments in, the Company's directors are of the opinion that the analysis of the key performance indicators ("KPIs") of turnover and operating profit in these businesses is adequate to understand the performance and development of the business.